terasut-num/simple-jev/README.md

 Send shared context and a set of questions.
 Simple Jev reads the model's next-token logits for each question and builds a JSON response containing choices, rubric scores, or truth/support judgments.
 The model does not generate a JSON completion: the server constructs the response from the scores.

-The current implementation runs locally with Hugging Face Transformers and PyTorch.
+The current implementation runs locally with llama.cpp (GGUF models) through `llama-cpp-python`, with Vulkan GPU acceleration.
 Shared request validation, versioned prompt instructions, and response scoring live in the plain Python `common/` folder so other inference implementations can use the same rules.

 ## Try it today